GoogleChrome/developer.chrome.com/site/en/blog/chromium-chronicle-16/index.md

 that Google ships; it is installed by the software it updates during install or first launch.

-{% img src="image/0g2WvpbGRGdVs0aAPc6ObG7gkud2/XPiCoUveSMYp24BbOT50.jpg", alt="Overview of how Omaha works"%}
+{% img src="image/0g2WvpbGRGdVs0aAPc6ObG7gkud2/XPiCoUveSMYp24BbOT50.jpg", alt="Overview of how Omaha works", height="431", width="701" %}

 The update process is controlled by rules in Omaha Configuration Language.
 The following example shows an update for Chrome extensions update checks: